 Our lead products are targeting critical areas of unmet need including treatment and prevention of HIV and respiratory syncytial virus (RSV).
 We are also developing a D-peptide anti-TNF that we expect to have significant delivery and antigenicity advantages over current biologics.

 We will continue to build our internal pipeline and will also enter into collaborations to discover new D-peptides for targets of interest.

 We welcome inquiries related to partnering including R&D collaborations and licensing.

 Our PeopleMeet the Navigen Team

-Navigen Executive Chairman Hunter Jackson, PhD, CEO Brandi Simpson, MBA, Vice President of Research Alan Mueller, PhD, and Sr. Director of Pre-Clinical Development Daniel Wettstein, MD, PhD have over 90 years of combined experience in bringing forward biomedical technologies in both private and public company settings.
+Navigen chief executive officer Brandi Simpson, MBA, vice president of research Alan Mueller, PhD, and sr. director of pre-clinical development Daniel Wettstein, MD, PhD, have over 60 years of combined experience in bringing forward biomedical technologies in both private and public company settings.